Verbena officinalis aka Vervain

 Vervain, Official Vervain, Wild Verbena

-How to care for Vervain
+How difficult is it to take care of Vervain

 Even if you don't have a green thumb, you can successfully care for Vervain due to its easy-going nature.